pySTEPS/pysteps/doc/source/user_guide/example_data.rst

 First, download the data from the repository by `clicking here <https://github.com/pySTEPS/pysteps-data/archive/master.zip>`_.

 Unzip the data into a folder of your preference.
-Once the data is unzip, the directory structure looks like this::
+Once the data is unzipped, the directory structure looks like this::